aaronparker/aaronparker.github.io/_posts/2010-09-22-using-applicationsourceroot-to-stream-from-a-local-source.md

 > If you want the client to obtain the package content (SFT file) from a local App-V Streaming Server or other alternate source such as a Web server or file server, instead of from the App-V Management Server, you can configure the ApplicationSourceRoot registry key value on the computer to point to the local content share on the other server.
 The OSD file still defines the original source path for the package content.
 However the client uses the value of the ApplicationSourceRoot setting in place of the server and share that are specified in the content path in the OSD file.
 This redirects the client to retrieve the content from the other server.

-I&#8217;ll go through a few ways that you can do this dynamically based on various client properties.
+I'll go through a few ways that you can do this dynamically based on various client properties.

 ### Configuring ApplicationSourceRoot with Group Policy